dhoyle/splicedocs-jekyll/pages/Tutorials/Connect/ODBCInstall.md

               <td class="CodeFont">peerAuthentication</td>
               <td class="PlainFont">
                   <p>You must specify the location of both the client certificate file and the client private key in their respective fields.</p>
-                  <p>You can store both the certificate and key in the same .pem file, and specify the same location for both.</p>
+                  <p>You can store both the certificate and key in the same <code>.pem</code> file, and specify the same location for both.</p>
-                  <p>If you select the *Always trust server certificate* checkbox, the driver will skip verfication of the host certificate by the client; if you do not select this option, then the client attempt to verify the host by using the client's trust store and CA chain.</p>
+                  <p>Select the <em>Always trust server certificate</em> checkbox to specify that the driver can skip verfication of the host certificate by the client; if you do not select this option, then the client attempts to verify the host certificate chain.</p>
+                      <p class="noteNote">You should select the <em>Always trust server certificate</em> option if you are using a self-signed certificate.</p>
               </td>
            </tr>
        </tbody>